 A soft-bricked phone may:

 Hard brick: This is the bricking condition where your phone completely turns into a brick.
 That is, it will not turn on in any way.
-There are no actual ways to fix or recover data from a hard bricked Android phone.
-Hard bricking occurs very rarely and most of the time that your Android phone bricks, it’s going to be soft bricking.
+There are no actual ways to fix or recover data from a hard-bricked Android phone.
+Hard bricking occurs very rarely and most of the time when your Android phone bricks, it’s going to be soft bricking.

 There are many reasons why your android phone can get bricked.
 In almost all cases, this happened when the user tried to do something that involves the phone’s bootloader.
 The main reasons for Android phone bricking are: